Microsoft’s Q2: Time to Kick Ballmer and PCs to the Curb

 As with Microsoft and Dell, HP has had no answers on how to reverse the decline of PCs, a trend that hit Microsoft pretty hard.
 Not only did revenues decline by 8%, but the company managed to shed 22% in profits, sending the stock to its 52-week low of $26.26.
 What once served as strength for the company is now a weakness.

-Although Microsoft still owns roughly close to 90% share of the PC operating system market, this highlights the company’s slow response into higher margin growth areas such as the cloud, where rivals Salesforce.com and Oracle (NASDAQ: ORCL) have dominated.
+Although Microsoft still owns roughly close to 90% share of the PC operating system market, this highlights the company’s slow response into higher margin growth areas such as the cloud, where rivals Salesforce.com and Oracle (NYSE: ORCL) have dominated.
 Instead, the company remained focused on its Office and Windows franchises.
 This strategy has failed.

 Unfortunately, management also failed to anticipate the hit Microsoft would take in its Windows division, which posted a 33% decline in revenue.
 All of this points to one thing – Microsoft must enter a phase where it begins to forget about the PC, which will be the perfect time to replace CEO Steve Ballmer.